ivywong/ao3-fic-downloader/README.md

-### ao3-downloader
+### ao3-fic-downloader

-A tool to help download all the fics in a series easily.
-Currently work in progress.
+A tool to help download all the works in a series on archiveofourown easily.
+You can also download single fics as well.

 #### Usage
 Download or clone the files.